FioChuck/bq-workspace/README.md

 The data in this table is partitioned by ingestion hour _(see Setup section below)_.
 Run `create_transactions()` across different hours to invoke multiple partitions.
 Next the `merge_operation()` SPROC is called to merge results from the `transactions` table into the `secondary_transactions` table.
 Notice the number of partitions remains the same.
 The `create_secondary_transactions()` SPROC can then be called to continue inserting records into the copied table.

-This entire process simulates copying ingestion time partitioned tables while maintaining the partitioning structure.
-The original number of partitions is unchanged and the new table will continue to partition new insertions according to the `_PARTITIONTIME` pseudo column.
+This entire process simulates copying tables partitioned on ingestion time while maintaining the partitioning structure.
+The original number of partitions is unchanged and the new table will continue to partition insertions according to the `_PARTITIONTIME` pseudo column.
 Refer to the Setup section for information on deploying this project into your own GCP environment.

 ```mermaid
 flowchart TD